nus-cs2103/website-base/admin/tp-tasks-fragment.md

 **Allowed in the {{ version_final }} milestone:**{.text-success}

 * fixing bugs (but not _feature flaws_) -- we use a very restrictive definition of 'bugs' for the feature freeze; to avoid violating the feature freeze unintentionally, be sure to check the FAQs below before you do any fixes/tweaks.{icon="fas-check" i-class="text-success"}
-* improving documentation
+* improving documentation %%(e.g., update UG, DG, code comments)%%
 * improving code quality
-* improving the testing aspect
+* improving the testing aspect %%(e.g., add more tests)%%
 * removing features %%(i.e., removing an entire feature or a part of a feature)%%

 **Not allowed in {{ version_final }}:**{.text-danger}